solhuebner/PCA9685-Arduino/README.md

 ### Batching Example

-In this example we will randomly select PWM frequencies on all 12 outputs and allow them to drive for 5 seconds before changing them.
+In this example, we randomly select PWM frequencies on all 12 outputs and allow them to drive for 5 seconds before changing them.

 ```Arduino
 #include <Wire.h>